 GPS

-Figure 1: NEO6MV2 GPS module
+Figure 1: Adafruit ultimate GPS module

-The module uses a simple serial connection consisting of a transmit (tx) pin and a receive (rx) pin.
-The Particle Argon has only one UART and you need to connect the tx pin of the module to the rx pin of the Argon and vice versa as shown in Figure 2.
+The module uses a simple serial connection consisting of a transmit (TX) pin and a receive (RX) pin.
+The Particle Argon has only one UART and you need to connect the TX pin of the module to the RX pin of the Argon and vice versa as shown in Figure 2.

 library.
-You can use the example
+You can use the

-(shown below) to test your hardware setup.
+to test your hardware setup.

 When the sketch is running, you can use the Particle CLI to monitor the serial communications.
 In a terminal window on your computer, type the following command.